 Source: RgStudio / Getty

 These days we are all glued to our electronics, cell phones, televisions, video games, fitness watches, tablets, and more.
 More and more we are becoming virtually connected and less actually connected.
 This is especially the case for our children who are part of the generation known as “digital natives.”
 Now don’t get me wrong, I ‘m not anti-electronics; I live on mine as much as anyone.
 However, I am about electronics in moderation and quality time with our children in abundance.
 Like anything in life, technology is about balance and it’s important for us and our children to understand how to make and nurture relationships without the intervention of electronics.
-Here are four ways to spend quality time with your kids without electronics.
+One of my friends recently reminded me of this when she bought her children one of those outdoor playsets that kids just seem to love.
+Apparently, her children haven’t been off it since it was installed in the backyard.
+Perhaps that’s what our children need, somewhere fun to play.
+We could all enjoy some quality time in the backyard.
+That’s just one idea though.
+Here are four different ways to spend quality time with your kids without electronics.

 1.)
 Eat Dinner Together: Eating dinner together or at least one meal per day together creates the opportunity to talk to one another.
 During the meal make sure electronics are banned for everyone.
 Focus on the conversation, ask questions and answer the questions your children ask you.
 Meal-time conversation is one of the best ways to find out about your child’s day and to keep the connection going.